riggles1/Spintrak-and-buttons-Arduino-encoder/README.md

 The arduino also works as an arcade button+stick encoder as well.
 Giving you stick+spinner+8buttons+hotkey functionality.

 >The spintrak is tuned to have the same sensitivity as the original included ultimarc encoder.
->If you want to tune the sensitivity to your own liking, edit the values in this line:
+>If you want to tune the sensitivity to your own liking, edit the values in these lines:

 >```accumulator -= (delta * 6) / 5;```
 >For example: accumulator -= (delta * 3) / 5; would be half as sensitive